Eddy County, North Dakota

 Eddy County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 2,347.
-Its county seat is New Rockford.
+As of the 2020 census, the population was 2,347, and was estimated to be 2,309 in 2024.
+The county seat and the largest city is New Rockford.
+Eddy County is the smallest county in North Dakota by land area.

 History

 The Dakota Territory legislature created the county on March 31, 1885, with territory partitioned from Foster County.
 It was named for Ezra B. Eddy, a Fargo, North Dakota banker who had died a few weeks earlier.
 The county government was established on April 27, 1885.

 Geography

 The Sheyenne River flows easterly through the upper part of the county.
 The county terrain consists of semi-arid hills, featuring some agriculture.
-The terrain slopes to the east and slightly to the north, with its highest point on a hill at the county's southwestern corner, at 1,562' (476m) ASL.
-The county has a total area of 644.144 sqmi, of which 630.239 sqmi is land and 13.905 sqmi (2.2%) is water.
-It is the smallest county in North Dakota by area.
+The terrain slopes to the east and slightly to the north, with its highest point on a hill at the county's southwestern corner, at 1,562 ft ASL.

+According to the United States Census Bureau, the county has a total area of 644.144 sqmi, of which 630.239 sqmi is land and 13.905 sqmi (2.16%) is water.
+It is the 53rd largest county and the 1st smallest county in North Dakota by total area.